+Minimum

+Cumulative

-Character Area Minimum Cumulative Character Area Parks
+Character Area

+Parks

-Urban Main Street 0.5 acres Min.
+0.5 acres Min.

-Employment 1.5 acres Min.
+1.5 acres Min.

-Urban Neighborhood 0.5 acres Min.
+0.5 acres Min.

-Flex Zone 0.5 acres Min.
+0.5 acres Min.

-\\ Minimum sizes of parks are identified in Section 5.B.
+^{} Minimum sizes of parks are identified in Section 5.B.

 - vi.
 Landscape Buffer Open Space.
-Landscape buffer open space shall be provided along the perimeter of the Property as shown on the Regulating Plan (the "Landscape Buffer Open Space") and with a minimum open area width as specified in the ALDC with no more than a 15-foot overlap with utility easements. - vii.
+Landscape buffer open space shall be provided along the perimeter of the Property as shown on the Regulating Plan (the "Landscape Buffer Open Space") and with a minimum open area width as specified in the ALDC. - vii.
 Calculation of Required Area of Parks and Open Space.
-The determination of compliance with the minimum area of the Property to be dedicated as park land and/or open space when a minimum area is required by these Development Regulations shall be subject to the following: - (1) Any detention pond or retention pond shall not be counted toward the minimum area required unless the pond is designed with curvilinear embankments (as opposed to straight and/or angular embankments) with side slopes from top of bank to the bottom of pond gently sloped with a gradient of 4:1 less, and in the case of a detention pond the floor/bottom of such pond is designed to drain completely and permit full recreational use of the pond within seven days after the end of a 100-year rain event; provided, however, straight and/or angular embankments may be counted toward the minimum area of the Property to be dedicated as park land and/or open space if enhanced with pedestrian amenities such as boardwalks, decorative vegetation, decorative terracing, enhanced landscape treatment or other treatments approved by the Director of Parks and Recreation; - (2) An area located within a 100-year floodplain shall not be counted toward the minimum area required unless it is left
+The determination of compliance with the minimum area of the Property to be dedicated as park land and/or open space when a minimum area is required by these Development Regulations shall be subject to the following: - (a) Any detention pond or retention pond shall not be counted toward the minimum area required unless the pond is designed with curvilinear embankments (as opposed to straight and/or angular embankments).
+Ponds will be graded with side slopes from top of bank to the bottom of pond, or in the case of retention ponds to the water surface level, gently sloped with a gradient of 4:1.
+Retaining walls may be incorporated when slope requirements exceed such a 4:1 gradient.
+In the case of a detention pond the floor/bottom of such pond shall be designed to drain completely within seven days after the end of a 100-year rain event; provided, however, a detention pond with straight and/or angular embankments or with slopes of greater than 4:1, inclusive of hard edged walls and natural areas in the vicinity of creeks, may be counted toward the minimum area of the